Course Catalog

 5 units

 An overview of the history of psychology.
 Examines issues of paradigm and philosophy of science.
 Reviews central paradigms in the history of the discipline.
 Assumes a critical-historical approach, linking scientific knowledge produced to prevailing societal beliefs about mind and behavior.
-(Formerly course 180) Prequisite(s): course 3 or 100.
+Prerequisite(s): PSYC 100.

 PSYC 195A